mercadopago/devsite-docs/guides/nuvemshop-V0/how-tos-migrate.en.md

 # How to migrate to the new version of the Mercado Pago plugin

-Find out how to migrate to the current version of the Mercado Pago plugin for Nuvemshop.
+Find out how to migrate to the current version of the Mercado Pago plugin for Tiendanube.

 1. In your store's Administrative Panel at Tiendanube, go to **Potentialize > My apps**.
 2. Locate the Mercado Pago payment method and click **Install**.